algolia/instantsearch-ios/Readme.md

 Run your app and you will the most basic search experience: a `UISearchBar` with the number of results each time you write a query.

 To get a more meaningful search experience, please follow our [Getting Started Guide](https://www.algolia.com/doc/guides/building-search-ui/getting-started/ios/).

+If you only require business logic modules in your project and use `InstantSearchCore` framework, add `import InstantSearchCore` to your source files.

 ## Getting Help